This post may contain affiliate links. Please see my disclosure policy for details.

 I have lot’s of information and tips about many of the Outlander locations in Edinburgh that you might like to read!

 A Colonnades afternoon tea is a must for Outlander fans as this is also the interiors of the Governor’s Mansion in Jamaica.
 Or, you can follow in the footsteps of Jamie and Claire to the World’s End Tavern where they save Mr Willoughby.

 Summerhall nearby has a lecture room that featured in the series as a lecture room in Boston and Craigmillar Castle doubled up as Ardsmuir Prison.
 Roslin Glen has some Gunpowder Mills that featured in a heartfelt argument from series 1 too.

-Midhope Castle will give you the chance to visit Lallybroch, otherwise known as Broch Tuarach, Abercorn Church is also nearby or head to all the Outlander spots on the Hopetoun Estate, including the Duke of Sandringham’sred room.
-Blackness Castle featured as Fort William and you can find Wentworth Prison at Linlithgow Palace.
+Midhope Castle will give you the chance to visit Lallybroch, otherwise known as Broch Tuarach, Abercorn Church is also nearby or head to all the Outlander spots on the Hopetoun Estate, including the Duke of Sandringham’s red room.

 Doune Castle is the famous Clan MacKenzie Castle Leoch, Drummond Castle Gardens played the gardens of Versailles in Paris, see where Claire and Frank said their goodbyes at Bo’ness Station or visit Deanston Distillery to see Jared’s wine store in La Havre.

 Falkland featured as 1945 Inverness and you can spend the night just like Claire and Frank or head to the previous Royal Borough of Culross to see Cranesmuir, the Black Kirk and the gardens of Castle Leoch.